 As we were to discover, the extent of family breakdown in some South African communities is massive.
 This is why HIV infections are so common and why 7% of the entire population of South Africa are orphaned children.
 By comparison, only 1/10 of 1% of the Canadian population are orphans.
 And if early death from AIDS isn’t enough of a problem, adoption workers in South Africa tell us that in many communities it’s extremely rare for a father to stick around and provide for his family even when he is alive.
 They tell us that “love’em and leave’em” is the norm in many places, and Ellie is a case in point.

 We know nothing about Ellie’s past or her parents.
 All we can deduce is that her mother cared well for her for a few months, wrapped her in a blanket, then placed Ellie on the ground in front of the auto shop.
 I’m told this sort of thing is a common move of desperation.
 A woman becomes pregnant, the father does nothing to help her with the child, so she places the child outside his work place in an effort to get him to publicly own up to his responsibilities.
-In the case of Ellie, this man did not step forward.
-The police were called and Ellie became part of the child welfare system in South Africa.
+In the case of Ellie, we don’t know if this is the case or the dynamic.
+Regardless of the background, the police were called and Ellie became part of the child welfare system in South Africa.
 This happened in April of 2008.
 In September we tucked her into a bed for the first time in the cottage we rented for our stay.
 We’ve been tucking her into bed ever since.

 We met other adopting families from Canada during our stay in South Africa and they all had children with similar stories.
 One little boy was found on the side of the road, freshly born and still surrounded by his amniotic sac.
 Like I said, there’s no shortage of human need in the world.